ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-au.md

 ---
-title: Deploy applications to specific Nodes and Nodes Pools
+title: Taint, cordon and drain specific Nodes and Nodes Pools
-slug: label-nodeaffinity-node-pools
+slug: taint-drain-node-pools
-excerpt: 'Find out how to deploy applications to specific Nodes and Nodes Pools, with labels and NodeAffinity, on OVHcloud Managed Kubernetes'
+excerpt: 'Find out how to do some operations on specific Nodes and Nodes Pools, like taint, drain and cordon, on OVHcloud Managed Kubernetes'
 section: Tutorials
 ---